How to Plant Dahlias

 Growing Dahlias from Tubers

 Dahlias can be grown from tubers or seeds.
-If you choose to purchase tubers, they can be planted like daffodils or tulips.
-Ensure to wait until the weather is warmer and all threat of frost has passed before planting dahlia tubers.
+If you purchase tubers, you plant them like daffodils or tulips.
+Be sure to wait until the weather is warmer and all threats of frost have passed before planting dahlia tubers.
 Planting too early will result in poor blossoms.

-How to plant: Dahlias require good airflow, so how far apart you space them will depend on the variety and type that you are planting.
-As a general rule of thumb, small dahlia plants should be spaced a few feet apart, while large varieties require three to four feet between plants as well as rows.
+How to Plant: When planting your dahlias, remember that good airflow is essential for their growth.
+The spacing between your plants will depend on their variety and type.
+As a general guideline, small dahlia plants should be spaced a few feet apart, while larger varieties need three to four feet between plants and rows.

 Dig a hole 6 inches deep and lay the tuber in the hole flat on its side.
 Cover with soil, followed by a thin layer of mulch.
 You do not need to water until the first sprout appears.